shktkt219/task_rails_angularjs/README.md

 #Task Manager

-This is a Single Page Angular App for “Task Manager” - Accomplish more, every day.Millions of people rely on Todoist to get things done.
+This is a Single Page Angular App for “Task Manager” - Accomplish more, every day.
+Millions of people rely on Task Manager List to get things done.

 ##Installation